 This examination is designed to test knowledge on the broad scope of those professionals employed at the level to which the title “Credentialing Specialist” would appropriately apply.
 While those activities in the field of provider enrollment are a respected function in the healthcare industry, the CPCS exam does not include content relative to provider enrollment.
-The CPCS exam tests specifically to the areas of credentialing, privileging and primary source verification.
+The CPCS exam tests specifically in the areas of credentialing, privileging, and primary source verification.

 Hands-on experience with the application of accreditation standards and experience with conducting the credentialing activities is a requisite for the candidate for certification.
-Provider enrollment specialists are typically involved in facilitation of applications and information, but are not involved in hands-on credentialing.
+Provider enrollment specialists are typically involved in the facilitation of applications and information but are not involved in hands-on credentialing.
 Moreover, candidates are expected to have current, direct, preferably hands-on involvement in the major processes typically associated with this aspect of the health care industry including a majority of the areas covered in the Exam Content Outline in the Candidate Handbook.